Best things to do in Autumn in New York City

 CENTRAL PARK WALKING TOUR

 Experience Central Park with a walking tour!
 Visit many well-known attractions on this exciting 2-hour adventure!

 Learn about the history and architecture of the park through iconic landmarks such as Bethesda Fountain, Strawberry Fields, Wollman Rink, the Gapstow Bridge, Belvedere Castle, and more.
 See where many famous movie and tv scenes were shot, such as Home Alone 2, Breakfast at Tiffany’s, Spiderman 3, and Sex and the City.

 Interested in area secrets?
 Then consider taking my Secrets of New York tour!

 More of the best things to do in autumn in New York City (outside of Central Park)

 VISIT TRINITY CHURCH AND SEE HAMILTON’S GRAVE

 Another one of the best things to do in autumn in New York City is to visit Trinity Church.
 Trinity Church Wall Street is an active Episcopal Parish that has been an integral part of New York City’s history for more than 300 years.
 The oldest grave here is from 1681.
 Try to find it while you’re here!

 One of the pieces this church is famous for is being home to Hamilton’s grave.
 He was secretary of state in 1789.
 However, today Hamilton is famous for another reason.
-Hamilton is a massive blockbuster Broadway show that opened in New York two years ago.
+Hamilton is a massive blockbuster Broadway show that opened in New York in 2015.
 Since then it has broken many musical theatre records.
 If you’re a Broadway or history fan this could be a fun spot to visit.
 If you love Broadway, then watch my video on how to get discounted Broadway tickets, it will help save you money!